Ralph Merrifield: Personal life and death

 Merrifield married Lysbeth Webb, a colleague at the Guildhall Museum, in 1951.
-The couple went on to have one son and one daughter.
+The couple went on to have a daughter and a son.
+Their son, Mike Merrifield, an emeritus professor of astronomy at the University of Nottingham, has featured frequently in popular YouTube channels Sixty Symbols and Deep Sky Videos.

 Following a short illness, Merrifield died of cardiac arrest in King's College Hospital, London, on 9 January 1995, leaving behind his wife, children, and grandchildren.

 Legacy

 Merrifield came to be known as the "father of London's modern archaeology", the archaeologist Harvey Sheldon describing him as the "father figure" of London archaeology.
 According to archaeologist W. F. Grimes, it was Merrifield's "work in and about London [that earned him] an honoured place in British Archaeology".
 In Ronald Hutton's introduction for Physical Evidence for Ritual Acts, Sorcery and Witchcraft in Christian Britain, edited by him and published in 2016, he referenced a work from 2012 by Roberta Gilchrist, who noted then "a stubborn reluctance to address [the] phenomenon [of ritual and magic] in relation to later medieval archaeology".
 Hutton noted further that, "when a top-ranking scholar like Gilchrist expresses concern about an issue, that is a sign in itself that it is emerging into greater prominence."
 In 2014, the Society for Historical Archaeology's journal Historical Archaeology published an issue mainly comprising papers presented to a symposium held in 2012 in Baltimore, Maryland, USA, on the topic "Manifestations of magic: The archaeology and material culture of folk religion".
 In an introductory paper a guest editor, M. Chris Manning, described The Archaeology of Ritual and Magic as "seminal", and wrote that "[m]any of the participants' ... research [had] been informed by Merrifield's work".
 However, the "volume edited by ...
 Hutton [in 2016] was the first [book] to cover similar ground in twenty-eight years."

 In Merrifield's obituary in British Archaeology magazine, Max Hebditch, director of the Museum of London, described him as being both "generous with his knowledge and friendship" and "energetic and active to the end".
 Sheldon stated that he was "universally loved and admired, [having done] more than anyone else, both by example and influence," to place London's archaeology on a firm footing.
 Writing in The Independent, Peter Marsden commented on Merrifield's "quiet manner [that] obscured a steely determination" to advance scholarship.

+In August 2025, an asteroid was named in Merrifield's honour (50427 Ralphmerrifield) by the International Astronomical Union, referencing his "significant contributions to the study of Roman London and the role of ritual and magic in archaeology"; This bulletin also named an asteroid for his son, Mike Merrifield.